Mauitron/The_Constellation_Cursor/README.md

 - The frost effect AND the fade out/in effects look bad.
 - Import function in the designer is currently not loading and displaying the imported design.
+- Slight hotspot miss-alignment most likely caused by runtime scale change and/or compositor sync instructions.

 Limitations
 - May not work with all GPU vendors (tested on my NVIDIA RTX 3080)